MicrosoftDocs/SupportArticles-docs/support/sql/admin/troubleshoot-os-4kb-disk-sector-size.md

     **PowerShell as Administrator**

-    1. Add the key
+    1. Add the key.

     ```Powershell
     New-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Services\stornvme\Parameters\Device" -Name   "ForcedPhysicalSectorSizeInBytes" -PropertyType MultiString -Force -Value "* 4095"
     ```

-    2. Validate the key was added successfully
+    2. Validate if the key was added successfully.

     ```Powershell
     Get-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Services\stornvme\Parameters\Device" -Name   "ForcedPhysicalSectorSizeInBytes"
     ```
 ## More information

 Windows 11 native NVMe drivers were updated to include the actual sector size reported directly by the NVMe storage devices, rather than relying on the information that is emulated from the filesystem drivers.